aaronsaray/madmimi-api-php/docs/members/update-email.md

 ## Update Member Email Options

-[MadMimi's List All Members Documentation](https://madmimi.com/developer/lists) should give you an idea of what you need to send to the API.
+[MadMimi's Edit Member's Email Documentation](https://madmimi.com/developer/lists) should give you an idea of what you need to send to the API.
 This options object makes some of the methods easier.

 ### Method Reference